SciFiDryer/ModbusMechanic/README.md

 Cross platform GUI tool for reading and testing MODBUS TCP and RTU instruments
 ## Overview

-Frustrated by the lack of GUI Modbus testing programs available that could interpret data types (float, unsigned int) I built this application on top of the JLibModbus library.
+Frustrated by the lack of GUI Modbus testing tools available that could interpret data types (float, unsigned int) I built this application on top of the JLibModbus library.
+ModbusMechanic aims to be a tool that can quickly read a float32 int16, int32, or raw hex from an instrument without the need for anything other than the dependant jar files, and the java runtime environment.
 It is a work in progress.

 I am not a software engineer, so suggestions to improve coding conventions are welcome.
 I'm sure there are opportunities for improvement within my code.